blaijon364/news_letter_applicaiton/README.md

 ## Task
  Application is suppose to display and browse news using the React.js framework.

-The wireframes of the application can be found below.
+## The wireframes of the application can be found on upwork.

 Display the top news from the default API endpoint (link to the API documentation below).